 Why build serverless apps?

 Spare your teams the burden of managing servers.
-As a fully managed service, there are no administrative tasks you need to do—patching and other management is done for you.
+By utilizing fully managed services, you focus on your business logic and avoid administrative tasks.
 With serverless architecture you simply deploy your code, and it runs with high availability.

 Gain flexible scaling